ArkadSt/TrueAuth/README.md

 5. As soon as you ender your password, you are being kicked from the server, your original playerdata is being restored and your session becomes active.
 6. Then you can rejoin and play.

-By restoring player's original playerdata
+By restoring original playerdata, instead of just teleporting, it is possible to preserve all player states, such as being in a boat, riding a horse, or flying with elytra.

 ## Session
 Session is a period of time when you can join the server without having to authorize.
-Session time can be configured by editing config.yml<br/>
+Session time can be configured by editing config.yml

 Session becomes active when you:<br/>
 1. Are being kicked after successful authentication.<br/>
 2. Leave the server<br/>